Omega596/HMCL-PE-User-Manual/time-to-play/hmcl-pe-control-layout-pattern/default-button-description.md

 #### When you press "◀▲▼▶", the following four buttons will appear.

-**"◤":**When you slide on top, you will simultaneously go to the left front.
+**"◤":**When you slide on top, you will walk to upper corner left.

-**"◥":**When you slide on top, you will simultaneously go to the right front.
+**"◥":**When you slide on top, you will walk to upper corner right.

-**"◣":**When you slide on top, you will simultaneously go to the left rear.
+**"◣":**When you slide on top, you will walk to lower corner left.

-**"◢":**When you slide on top, you will simultaneously go to the right rear.
+**"◢":**When you slide on top, you will walk to lower corner right.

 ## Game Keyboard Layout